krona5/foobar/README.md

 * Install node modules: `npm install`
 * Build static files, only for first time: `git init`
-* Run build: `git build` use "--prod" argument when deploying
+* Run build: `git build` use "--prod" and "NODE_ENV=production" argument when deploying

 git build has watch, so no need of restarting the server.